WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 ### cancelpaymentincoinjoin

-Cancel a _paymentincoinjoin_.
+Cancels a payment in coinjoin.

 ```bash
 curl -s --data-binary '{"jsonrpc":"2.0", "id":"1", "method":"cancelpaymentincoinjoin", "params":["65c21ec1-9865-4cd6-bd67-c2f058a45d24"]}' http://127.0.0.1:37128/WalletName | jq

 {
   "jsonrpc": "2.0"
   "id": "1"
 }
 ```

-The parameter is the paymentId of the pending payment to be cancelled.
+The parameter is the paymentId of the pending payment in coinjoin to be cancelled.
 It is written to the log when a payment is cancelled.

 A payment can only be cancelled if it is not participating in a coinjoin.